 However, as you get into your third trimester things get more complicated…. things like:

 Of course, the 3rd trimester is pretty long, and many of these things don’t become much of an issue til’ you’re in your last couple of months.
+I also have a whole post on traveling in your third trimester you might find interesting as well.

 Is my pregnancy non-complicated?